AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 #### Legacy Architecture {#personalinfo}

 Below are instructions specific to the legacy version of the Cohort Report Builder.
-If you are interested in using the new version, click [here](../administrator/account-management/new-architecture.md) for more information about migrating to a Magento BI New Architecture account.
+If you are interested in using the new version, click [here](../administrator/account-management/new-architecture.md) for more information about migrating to a MBI New Architecture account.

 #### How do I create my own cohort analysis? {#create}